 When do children go on Residential Visits?

 We currently offer a week away in Year 6 where they visit a local residential company called Swattenden (a KCC run adventure centre in Kent).
-We are looking to develop residential opportunities throughout Key Stage 2 over the next few years.
+We are developing residential opportunities throughout Key Stage 2 over the next few years.
+We run short, overnight stays for Years 2-6 in order to prepare them for the longer Year 6 residential.
+These may be held on or off-site.

 Year 6 Residential